muqiuhan/bonding/README.md

 ## NOTE

-The syscalls we will refuse in our container are:
+The default syscalls will refuse in container are:

 - Kernel keyring
   - keyctl